IreneG5/spss_online/README.md

   - can see their active products in the products page.
   - see a call to action with a link to contact us in the products and profile page

-  To identify these type of users the code uses the attribute `is_customer` explained above.
+  To identify these type of users, the code uses the attribute `is_customer` explained above.
 In this case this attribute is set up to True.(More about active licenses in the products section)